ASE-Workshop-2023/tutorial/_episodes/07-external-calculators.md

 ~~~
 {: .python}

-### Socket calculators allow more efficient communication and data re-use
+### Socket interfaces allow more efficient communication and data re-use

 - Computing the energy/forces for a series of related structures (e.g. during geometry optimisation), DFT codes typically re-use previously calculated wavefunctions to obtain a good starting estimate.
 - Using a file-based ASE calculator, each calculation is essentially independent; not only do we miss out on wavefunction re-use, but we incur overhead as the code is "rebooted" (and memory re-allocated, pseudopotentials loaded, etc.).